Summary

 A fascinating documentary that extols the wonders of science and discovery, Ian Cheney’s The Most Unknown is well worth being inspired by.

-Arriving on Netflix today, The Most Unknown is a fascinating documentary by Ian Cheney which unites nine scientists from a slew of fields in pursuit of intellectual common ground.
+The Most Unknown is a fascinating documentary by Ian Cheney that unites nine scientists from a slew of fields in pursuit of intellectual common ground.
 It’s a film comprised of many questions and very few answers, which is entirely the point.
-Here is a celebration of the mystifying wonder of science; for every little thing you learn, there are a thousand others you’re yet to.
+Here is a celebration of the mystifying wonder of science; for every little thing you learn, there are a thousand others you’re yet to learn.
 And isn’t that exciting?

-If you’ve ever wondered what unites an American geomicrobiologist and an Italian physicist and professors of cognitive psychology, astronomy and neuroscience, and all the smartest people who have ever lived, The Most Unknown will tell you.
+If you’ve ever wondered what unites an American geomicrobiologist, Italian physicist, cognitive psychology, astronomy, and neuroscience professors, and all the smartest people who have ever lived, The Most Unknown will tell you.
 It’s that they all were aware of just how little they knew.